Coat of arms of Lithuania: 19th-century anti-Russian uprisings

-In the Russian Empire (1795–1915)
+During the November and January uprisings, the mounted knight was used alongside the Polish White Eagle and, in 1863, the Ruthenian Archangel Michael on seals, banners, coins and other insurgent insignia, replacing the symbols used by the Russian Empire.
+The combined emblems expressed projects for the restoration or reconfiguration of the former Commonwealth.

+Russian heraldry

 Following the partition of the Polish–Lithuanian Commonwealth, most of the Grand Duchy of Lithuania was absorbed by the Russian Empire and Vytis was incorporated into the Greater Coat of arms of the Russian Empire.
 Vytis was the coat of arms of the Vilna Governorate following the incorporation of Vilnius and surrounding lands into the Russian Empire.
 Statues of Vytis placed on the White Columns of Vilnius greeted visitors at the entrances to Vilnius from 1818 until 1840, when the statues were replaced with the double-headed eagles – the state symbol of the Russian Empire.
 In 2019, the Mayor of Vilnius Remigijus Šimašius suggested that the White Columns of Vilnius in the city's eldership of Naujamiestis should be restored.
 A notable example of the coat of arms of Lithuania usage during the Tsarist period is on the bridge railings above the Vilnelė River in Vilnius.
 Several authentic coat of arms of Lithuania survived the occupations and annexations.
 For example, on the side wall of the Vilnius Cathedral, on the main portal of the Dominican Church of the Holy Spirit and on the Gate of Dawn.